lucasteles/BackdashGodotSample/README.md

 The client uses HTTP pooling to get updated information on each lobby member/peer.

 When logged in, every client needs to send a `UDP` package with their token to the server.
-The server uses the package headers metadata
+The server uses the package header metadata
 to keep track of their `IP` and open `Port`.

-> ⚠️ UDP Hole punching usually **does not** work witch clients behind the same NAT.
+> ⚠️ UDP Hole punching usually **does not** work with clients behind the same NAT.
 To mitigate this the server
 > also tracks the local IP and port on each client to check if the peer is on the same network.

 ## Controls